Kaia15/cmu-smiling-face-project/README.md

 * The server never makes more than 5 concurrent requests to Wikipedia and never more than 5 concurrent requests to the Google Cloud API in order to not overload those servers (this limit is shared by all jobs).
 * If multiple topics are analyzed, the server does not wait until all images are collected from all topics, but starts analyzing images as soon as the images from each topic are identified.

 **Error handling.** Make the implementation robust to errors.
-Specifically we expect you to handle the following kind of errors:
+Specifically, we expect you to handle the following kind of errors:

 * When connections to Wikipedia or the Google Cloud API fail (error, timeout, or invalid results) retry two more times after a short wait of one second.
 * When connections to Wikipedia or the Google Cloud API fail and cannot be recovered or any other computations fail, report an error message to the frontend gracefully.
 Your server should still be able to handle 5 concurrent jobs and up to 5 concurrent backend requests afterward.